 Major investors include T. Rowe Price and its new Horizons Fund, Dragoneer Investment Group, Emergence Capital and executives.
 Other investors include the founders of many high-profile companies including Dropbox, Facebook, PayPal, and Instagram, as well as actor Jared Leto.

-Gusto has three pricing tiers, giving you options based on your current budget and HR needs.
+Gusto has four pricing tiers, giving you options based on your current budget and HR needs.

 Here’s a look at each tier and what you get for your money.

-The lowest tier offering, starting at $39 a month plus $6 per user.
+For the “Core” level offering, it starts at $19 a month plus $6 per user.
 This tier is appropriate for companies with a single office with basic payroll and HR needs.
-Companies registered as an S corp (with 100 or fewer shareholders) may be satisfied with a core plan.
+Companies registered as an S corp (with 100 or fewer shareholders) may be satisfied with a

 This tier includes: